luna/luna-rfcs/text/0000-runtime-design.md

 ##### Tracing Design for Luna

 #### JIT Startup Performance
+The main downside of a JIT compiler-based runtime is that you have to make a careful tradeoff between startup time and initial performance.
+The more time taken to optimise and precompute portions of the program, the longer it will take for the runtime to start up.

+A similar problem is the issue of warm-up time.
+This refers to how long the JIT takes to achieve optimal performance for a given piece of code.
+In essence, the more precomputation done, the shorter the warm-up time, but the longer the start up time.

+There is a minimal set of tasks that would need to take place before Luna's JIT would be able to start:

+1. Lexing and Parsing of Luna source code, coupled with generation of the Luna IR graph.
+2. Typechecking of Luna IR and any reduction that may take place (see later).
+3. Generation of GHC Core from Luna IR.
+4. Translation of Core to GHCi Bytecode for initial interpretation.

+While none of these steps are _inherently_ slow, as demonstrated by the JVM, which can start up relatively quickly, these are still enough to create some kind of a delay.
+The problem therefore becomes one of ensuring the above processes take as little time as possible in order to ensure that Luna's runtime is responsive.

+##### Techniques for Minimising Startup Performance

+##### Techniques for Minimising Warm-Up Time

 #### Optimisation Opportunities in JITs
+The key idea behind JIT optimisations is that

+##### Adaptive Optimisations in Luna

 #### Resources
 The following are useful resources when thinking about building JIT compilers.